josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/environment_and_post_processing.md

 @Image(source: "environment_and_post_processing_glow_in_2d.png", alt: "Example of using glow in a 2D scene") {Example of using glow in a 2D scene.
-HDR 2D is enabled, while coins and the bullet have their **Modulate** property increased to overbright values using the RAW mode in the color picker.}
+HDR 2D is enabled, while coins and the bullet have their **Modulate** property increased to overbright values using the Intensity slider in the color picker.}

 > Warning:
 >
 > The 2D renderer renders in linear color space if the
 > [Rendering > Viewport > HDR 2D](https://docs.godotengine.org/en/stable/classes/class_projectsettings_property_rendering/viewport/hdr_2d.html#class-projectsettings_property_rendering/viewport/hdr_2d)
-> project setting is enabled, so the source_color hint must also be used
+> project setting is enabled, so the `source_color` hint must also be used
-> for uniform samplers that are used as color input in canvas_item shaders.
+> for uniform samplers that are used as color input in `canvas_item` shaders.
 > If this is not done, the texture will appear washed out.
 >
-> If 2D HDR is disabled, source_color will keep working correctly in
+> If 2D HDR is disabled, `source_color` will keep working correctly in
-> canvas_item shaders, so it's recommend to use it when relevant either
+> `canvas_item` shaders, so it's recommend to use it when relevant either
 > way.
 >
 > Using linear color space also means that alpha blending will change.
 Sprites